 • Let your dog see you barely hide a Kong or some other treasure.
 Encourage him to find the toy and

 • Gradually cover the toys with more dirt every time.
 Keep praising.

 • Every now and then hide something new and exciting to keep your dog coming back for more.

 Calmly stop any unauthorized digging, then lead your dog to his dig pit or digging pot.
 And yes, this means you need to be around when your dog is playing outside—at least until he knows where it is okay to dig and where it isn’t.

 Training Tip: If your dog has developed a liking for a particular spot in your yard, block access to that spot until he has had time to form new and better habits.

 Other Reasons for Digging

 Digging is an instinctive behavior, but there are many reasons why a dog might suddenly develop a desire to dig.
 If your yard has recently become home to ground-dwelling prey animals like moles or gophers, your dog might be digging as a way of hunting these critters down.
 When they can smell and hear animals under the earth, they're more likely to dig like crazy to try to find them!
 Digging can also be a sign of boredom.
 While it is a natural and enjoyable behavior for dogs, providing them with an equally stimulating alternative such as chewing, scent games, or something more appropriate (and less destructive) could help keep the habit at bay.
 In the summer, dogs will sometimes dig a shallow bed in the ground to help keep cool.

 Digging becomes a serious concern when dogs dig to get under barriers.
-Escaping the yard by digging is a serious concern, and can be caused by many underlying issues including and even barrier frustration if the dog is trying to reach other dogs outside of the yard.
-If you're concerned about your dog's digging habit, you might consider to help determine and resolve the underlying issues.
+Escaping the yard by digging is a serious concern, and can be caused by many underlying issues including separation anxiety and even barrier frustration if the dog is trying to reach other dogs outside of the yard.
+If you're concerned about your dog's digging habit, you might consider consulting a professional to help determine and resolve the underlying issues.